ThomasAstley/ortho-graph/README.md

 ### Edge

-An edge can be:
+An edge is either:

-- uni-directional, information flows from one node to another
+- uni-directional, from one node to another
-- bi-directional, information flows between two nodes
+- bi-directional, between two nodes
+- from one node to itself

+Multiple edges:

+- for each pair of nodes
+- for each node

 ### Group